 - Taylor University Hollywood Internship Program: Study in Hollywood and intern in the film industry while taking a class taught by industry professionals.
 This Taylor program requires a 3.25 GPA and junior status.
-Or join students from other Christian colleges and study at the Los Angeles Film Studies Center for a semester.
+You can also join students from other Christian colleges and study at the Los Angeles Film Studies Center for a semester.
 You'll take several production classes and learn what it's like to live and work in Los Angeles.

 - Contemporary Music Center in Nashville: If you enjoy film and media production but are also an audio enthusiast, consider adding an audio concentration to your film and media production major by spending a semester in Nashville.
-While you're there, you can specialize in audio recording, engineering, and live sound and lighting.
-Public Relations students can study the promotion and marketing of music.
+While there, you can specialize in audio recording, engineering, and live sound and lighting.
+Public relations students can study the promotion and marketing of music.

-- Study abroad for a semester: Taylor has programs of its own in Ecuador and Ireland.
+- Study abroad: Taylor has programs of its own in Ecuador and Ireland.
 Media Communication majors can study in Ecuador, gaining language skills and understanding of media in a cross-cultural context.

-- Take a course in independent film and travel to the Sundance Film Festival during January.
+- Take a course in independent film and travel to the Sundance Film Festival during J-term.